Review of AeroIndia 2023 and My experiences there

 5. Wear comfortable shoes, as you will have to walk and stand a lot.

 6. There are multiple air conditioned bus services running from Kempegowda bus station (Majestic) to Yelahanka Air Force Station.
 Taking the bus costs only 160Rs compared to an Uber which costs 350Rs or more.
-Use public transport, decrease traffic Grin
+Use public transport, decrease traffic ;D

 7. Leave well in advance, as Bengaluru traffic is always high and the route to Yelahanka air base is even more crowded than usual during the airshow. (this situation can improve when the metro route to Yelahanka is completed)